we have you covered at every step of your healing journey.

 Imagine you just finished a savory breakfast of an omelette with veggies, cheese, and salsa, and you’re thinking “hmm I could go for something sweet to really satisfy my palate after that meal.”
 What thoughts or food rules come up for you when you think about incorporating something sweet?
 What if you wanted a cinnamon roll?
 Or a chocolate croissant?
 Or even a brownie!

 Recognizing the food rules that you hold is the first step because only then can we work to challenge them.
 Remember: food is food.
 Once we start practicing intuitive eating and listening to what is truly satisfying to us (which, by the way can be a combination of savory and sweet), we start to gain flexibility around the food rules we have internalized for most of our lives.
-If you don't know where to start with beginning to eat intuitively, here's another chance to join our Intuitive Eating Community within NourishRX.
+If you don't know where to start with beginning to eat intuitively, NourishRX is here to support you.

 When we let our body’s inner wisdom guide our food choices rather than external rules, we start to gain body trust, and feel truly satisfied after our meals.
 So, have that brownie after lunch!
 Or ice cream for an afternoon snack.
 And enjoy every bite.

-5. Canned and frozen foods are just as nutritious as fresh
+5. canned and frozen foods aren't as nutritious as fresh

 I’m not sure where the myth about canned and frozen foods being less nutritious than fresh foods came from, but it’s surprisingly counter-intuitive.
 From the moment fruits and vegetables are picked or harvested wherever they were grown around the world, they begin to lose nutrients.
 They are the most nutritionally dense the moment after they are picked.
 With time and storage, they start to lose some of those nutrients they had when they were first picked.
 This isn’t anything to be concerned about, this is simply the nature of food storage and transport.